ChetanSoni12/oci_policy_dg_monitoring/index.md

 ## Introduction

-As OCI environments grow, it becomes harder to keep track of how many **IAM policies and dynamic groups** exist across different compartments and domains.
-While **Oracle Cloud Infrastructure** provides powerful IAM controls, there isn’t a single place to get a consolidated view of policies, statements, or dynamic group usage across the tenancy.
+As OCI environments scale, keeping track of IAM policies and dynamic groups across compartments and identity domains can become complex. **Oracle Cloud Infrastructure** provides powerful **IAM capabilities**, but with that flexibility comes the need for **better visibility** into how policies and groups are distributed across the tenancy.

+In the main blog, we looked at why having **this visibility matters** and how it helps **strengthen governance and control** as your cloud footprint grows.
+This tutorial builds on that discussion and shows **how you can leverage OCI’s native services—specifically OCI Functions, Monitoring, and Dashboards—to automate the tracking of IAM policies and dynamic groups within your OCI Tenancy.**

-This guide walks you through automating the **monitoring of IAM policies and dynamic groups** in **OCI** using a **Function** and **custom dashboard**.
-The goal is not to analyze or validate policy configurations, but to provide visibility into numbers and distribution—such as how many policies, statements, or dynamic groups exist and where they are defined.
-By the end, you’ll have an automated setup that collects this data, publishes it as custom metrics, and visualizes it through dashboards for easy tracking and reporting.
+**The goal here isn’t to audit or validate policy logic, but to give you a clear, real-time view of what exists across your environment**: For eg:, how many policies, policy statements, or dynamic groups are defined and where they reside.
+By the end, you’ll have a **fully automated setup that uses OCI’s native tools to collect, publish, and visualize this data—helping you manage IAM resources more confidently and efficiently.**

 ## Objectives